f3fora/nvim-texlabconfig/README.md

 ### TexlabInverseSearch

-**TexlabInverseSearch** is a convenient command which simplify the viewer configuration.
+**TexlabInverseSearch** is a convenient command which simplifies the viewer configuration.
 It handles multiple neovim instances and choose the correct server names.

 The command takes two arguments: `%f` as absolute filename and `%l` as line number, and can be used from a remote neovim session.